cenkakin/maven-cache-server/README.md

 ## How to test a remote cache server with the sample project locally

-- Run the remote cache server via using either:
+- Run the remote cache server using either:

     - Maven run command or IDE as instructed in the previous section